Forking and publishing

 Preparing your origin

-There is three options to host your work, for users:
+There is three options to contribute:

 Copy: that want to work privately first.